abhineet123/Deep-Learning-for-Tracking-and-Detection/all_papers.md

         - Delving Deep into Rectifiers Surpassing Human-Level Performance on ImageNet Classification ax1502.01852.pdf
         - Don't Decay the Learning Rate, Increase the Batch Size iclr18.pdf
         - On the Variance of the Adaptive Learning Rate and Beyond ax1908.03265.pdf
+        - You Only Train Once Loss-Conditional Training of Deep Networks iclr20.pdf
     - ordinal regression/
         - Ordinal Regression with Multiple Output CNN for Age Estimation cvpr16.pdf
     - relation_net/